munificent/craftinginterpreters/book/classes-and-instances.md

 the user's program, but it lets us show the name at runtime for things like stack traces.

-The new type needs a corresponding case in the ObjType enum:
+The new type needs a corresponding case in the ObjType enum.

 ^code obj-type-class (1 before, 1 after)